 The more profit you can get out of your business the better, and to do that, you’ll need to address the places that you’re leaking money.
 Some of the most common include not negotiating the best deal with suppliers, overpaying for credit card processing, and lavish expense reports.

 In this article, we’re going to tackle that last one.
 While losing money on employee expenses is one of the most common, it’s also one of the easiest to manage.
-Taking the time to create a solid expense policy can help stop wasteful spending.
+Taking the time to create a solid expense policy can help stop wasteful spending and keep your bottom line healthy.

 - Decide What’s Allowed in Your Expense Policy